fadden/CiderPress2/ndocs/top/Install.md

 of viewing in a terminal window.
 The file is in "Markdown" format, which is perfectly readable as a plain text file.
 The manual for the GUI, and tutorials for both applications, can be found on the [web site](https://ciderpress2.com/).

+### Installing .NET ###

+Should you wish to use the framework-dependent packages, you'll need to install the .NET runtime.
+Get it here: https://dotnet.microsoft.com/en-us/download .
+Find the "all .NET 8.0 downloads" link (or whatever version is current) and click on it.
+In the ".NET Runtime" section (or, for Windows, ".NET Desktop Runtime" section), download the appropriate item from the Installers column.
+You can also download a more complete package, such as the SDK or the ASP.NET Core Runtime, but they're larger and have things you won't need if you just want to run CiderPress II.
+The downloads in the Binaries column will give you a "dotnet" executable and libraries without an installer, which means you'll have the runtime but may not have it automatically configured in your shell path.

 ## Tested Systems ##